Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Existence of a solution to MP1

 and similarly

-By Skorohod's theorem, we may assume that $\apX$ and $X$ are defined on one probability space such that $\apX$ converges almost surely to $X$ (and not only weakly).
-Furthermore, note that $\ap J\uparrow J$ as $m\to\infty$.
-Moreover by the estimates similar to~(\ref{equt:dec24c}) it is easy to check that for our choice of function $G$,
+By Skorohod's representation theorem, we may assume that $\apmX$ and $X$ are defined on one probability space such that $\apmX$ converges almost surely to $X$ (and not only weakly).
+In order to show \equ{E3.5}, it is enough to show that the right hand side of \equ{E3.6} converges to that of \equ{E3.7}.
+In order to show this, it is enough to show that for any $k\in S$, uniformly in $z$ on compacts of $\LBE$, we have